charles2910/charles2910.github.io/_drafts/changing-terminal-colors.md

 my free time goes to Debian.
 After I leave my $dayjob, my eyes were pretty much done, they were dry (working in AC all day doesn't help either), it was difficulty to focus on text and i was very tired in general.
-I remember reading somewhere reading text on a dark background was more demanding to our eyes so I decided to give a try to a light theme (at least on terminal where I spend most of my day).
+I remember reading somewhere reading white text on a dark background caused  more eye strain so I decided to give a try to a light theme (at least on terminal where I spend most of my day).
 I have to say things improved quite a lot and I decided to stick to it.